 Review teams composed of Virginia educators and experts in literacy will review submissions.
-All programs that receive a rating of "meets expectations," upon initial review or after appeal2, will be included on VLP's
+All programs that receive a rating of "meets expectations", upon initial review or after appeal2, in Phase II will be included on VLP's Recommended Instructional Program Guide3, which will be submitted to the VDOE and the VBOE for final review and approval.